47degrees/func-architecture-v3/src/main/tut/presentation.md

 ## What's next? ##

-If you want to sequence or comprehend over unrelated monads you need Transformers.
+If you want to compute with unrelated nested monads you need Transformers.

 Transformers are supermonads that help you flatten through nested monads such as Future[Option] or Kleisli[Task[Disjuntion]] binding to the most inner value.